daytonpa/my_docker_engine/README.md

 # my_docker_engine

 #### Description
 This cookbook will install and configure Docker.
 This is also still in development, but more is to come!
+So far, Docker is installed, creates a 'hello-world' container, and runs the service.
+You can view the container by entering ```0.0.0.0:80``` in your browser after converging.

 #### Supported platforms
  - ubuntu 16.04